scottgallant/docs.balsamiq.com/content/desktop/intro.md

 ![](//media.balsamiq.com/img/support/docs/m4d/b3/assets2.png)

-You can also delete, rename, clone and download images from the context menu in the panel.
+You can also delete, rename, replace and download images from the context menu in the panel.

 ### New full screen mode